 I bought a couple of Alesis Picoverbs on Ebay for peanuts with the intention of using them in my modular.

-Of course, anything you can think of has been done already, and surely enough, there’s a simple and well documented guide at Pulplogic – http://pulplogic.com/permutations/pico-verb/ – which is what I followed.
+Of course, anything I can think of has probably been done already, and surely enough, there’s a simple and well documented guide at Pulplogic – http://pulplogic.com/permutations/pico-verb/ – which is what I followed.

 Couple of drawbacks – one, it’s not skiff friendly (not an issue as I’ve only got one skiff case and it’s not going in that) and two – there’s no control of any of the parameters for the effects, only mix and level.
 Not much good for synced delays etc.